malayvish/BLW-EMS/README.md

 ## Contributing

-We welcome contributions to make this project complete:
+We welcome contributions to enhance this project:

 * Implement user login and employee dashboard
-* Enhance UI/UX of admin panel
+* Enhance UI/UX of the admin panel
 * Add additional reports or analytics

-Steps to contribute:
+**Steps to contribute:**

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature-name`)